burlachenkok/exploring-python3/python_details.md

 ## Pointers and Object Reference Equality

-> Object in Python is everything that takes memory.
+Object in Python is everything that takes memory.
 Fundamentally in Python Object equality can test in one of two types:

-> **Value equality** - testing which takes a reference to objects.
+**Value equality** - testing which takes a reference to objects.
 And what is tested the objects have the same content.
 The programmer can define what this means via defining `__eq__` in your class.
-(This operator is the same as `==` in C++)
+This operator semantically is the same as `==` in C++.

-> **Identity equality** - testing when two references are referenced to the same object.
+**Identity equality** - testing when two references are referenced to the same object.
 The programmer can not determine what it means, it is defined by the language.
 Such type of equality is used during the use of operators `is`, `is not` or built-in function `id()`.

 In Python 2/3 there are no pointers.
 However, there is a built-in function called `id`.
-In fact `id(obj)` according to [1],[2] `id` means the address of an object in the interpreter's memory.
+In fact function `id(obj)` according to [1],[2] means the address of an object in the interpreter's memory.

 In principle that two objects refer to the same memory can be checked in the following way:
 ```python
 id(x) == id(y)
 ```